deepjyotiroy079/ledger/.github/NOTES.md

     The Adding of blocks to the chain is know as Mining
 ```

 To maintain an average mining rate we must adjust the difficulty for every block so as to add blocks at a reasonable rate.
+In this blockchain we are comparing the timestamp of the current block and the previous block.

+* If the difference in timestamp is `less than` the `mining rate`, it means blocks are taking less time to be mined and added to the chain.
+Therefore, `we must increase the difficulty for the next block`.

+* Similarly if the difference in timestamp is `more than` the `mining rate`, it means blocks are taking longer to be mined and added to the chain.
+Therefore, `we must decrease the difficulty for the next block`.